This Thing of Ours (EP)

-This Thing of Ours is an extended play by musician the Alchemist.
+This Thing of Ours is the fifth solo extended play by American record producer the Alchemist.
 It was released on April 30, 2021, by ALC Records.

 Release and promotion

 On April 12, 2021, the Alchemist, Earl Sweatshirt, Navy Blue, Sideshow, Boldy James, Pink Siifu and Maxo all posted on their Instagram accounts the same section of what would later be revealed to be the cover art, with the caption "4/30".
-The EP was formally announced by Alchemist on April 23, with the release of the single "Nobles" and an accompanying music video.
+The EP was formally announced by the Alchemist on April 23, with the release of the single "Nobles" and an accompanying music video.

 Upon the digital and physical release of the EP, a VHS tape was also released including all of the songs and music videos each by a different director.
-The video for "TV Dinners" was released on Alchemist's YouTube channel on April 30.
+The video for "TV Dinners" was released on the Alchemist's YouTube channel on April 30.
 The music videos for "Holy Hell" followed on May 7, 2021, and finally "Loose Change" on May 14.